RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 Now `SetState` method is called with `filterTags` parameter defined.
 It takes a list of tags to be used to filter the notification.

-With this little change, counters looks like to function independently.
+With this little change, counters look like to function independently.

-## New reactive environnement:
+## New reactive environment:

 states_rebuilder caches two singletons for each registered model.
 * Raw singleton of the model.
-* reactive singleton of the model which is the raw singleton decorated with reactive environnement.
+* reactive singleton of the model which is the raw singleton decorated with the reactive environment.

 > `Injector.get<T>()` returns the raw singleton of type `T` of the registered model.
 > `Injector.getAsReactive<T>()` returns the reactive singleton of type `ReactiveModel<T>` of the registered model.